off2mxrs/portfolio2023/posts/donation-form.md

 ## Features
 Sleek design with animations for a modern feel and ease of use 24/7 and during fund drive campaigns:

-- 6 forms with personalization for returning users to increase conversions.
+- 6 forms with default and personalized views for users to increase or maintain their contributions.

 - Bank Account and Credit Card payment options.

 - E-commerce product listing for a dynamic selection of Thank-You gifts.

 - Button and input form fields